 Surabaya Airport Lounge and Smoking Area

 At Juanda International Airport every terminal owns several lounges to ensure tourists have a pleasant time waiting for their flight.
-Terminal 1 has a domestic lounge such as Triwulan and Singosari.
+Terminal 1 has a domestic lounges such as Triwulan and Singosari.

 Meanwhile, in Terminal 2, world-class facilities are furnished in several international lounges.
 Some are Concordia Blue Sky International, Concordia Blue Sky Premier, and Garuda Executive Lounge.
 Each lounge provides basic facilities like toilets, smoking areas, and praying rooms.
 It provides check-in assistance, business service, and unlimited Wi-Fi access.